How to Use DIY Paper Leaves 5 Ways in Fall Decor

 Project 1 – Fall Wreath with Paper Leaves

-My first project with leaves was to create a stunning fall wreath that welcomes guests with a burst of autumn colors.
+My first project with leaves was to create an easy stunning fall wreath that welcomes guests with a burst of autumn colors.
 I made this easy new wreath for our front entry.

 Supplies for the Paper Leaf Wreath